grendalfstudio/fisher-chess-online/README.md

 # fisher-chess-online

-Client-server implementation of Fisher chess (aka Chess960).
+Standalone implementation of Fisher chess (aka Chess960) with GUI on WPF.